xtric6/Books-Recommendation-System/README.md

 ### Industries that could leverage the use of content based recommendation systems

-This method is commonly used in text- or documents-heavy industries, in handling textr classification or handling search enegine querises.
-This industries include:
+This method is commonly used in text- or documents-heavy industries, in handling text classification or handling search enegine queries.
+These industries include:

 * Legal
 * Tech